Frequently Asked Questions

-- There are many different types of medical malpractice actions.
-Some of the most common are: Surgical errors Failure to diagnose or misdiagnosis Errors in prescribing medication Birth injuries Hospital negligence Nursing home neglect and abuse Hospital infections Failure to explain the risks of a procedure Failure to obtain consent
+- There are different types of medical malpractice actions.
+Some of the most common are: Surgical errors, Failure to diagnose or misdiagnosis, Errors in prescribing medication, Hospital negligence, Nursing home neglect and abuse, Hospital infections, Failure to explain the risks of a procedure, Failure to obtain consent etc.

 - How does medical malpractice occur?

-- There are many ways and reasons that medical malpractice occurs.
-Some of the most common are: Lack of thoroughness Failing to give the appropriate test Failing to perform a thorough evaluation Failing to review prior records Misinterpreting test results Misreading of x-rays, MRI scan or CT scan Unnecessary delay in treatment
+- There are many ways and reasons why medical malpractice occurs.
+Some of the most common are: Lack of thoroughness, Failing to give the appropriate test, Failing to perform a thorough evaluation, Failing to review prior records, Misinterpreting test results, Misreading of x-rays, MRI scan or CT scan, Unnecessary delay in treatment etc.

 - What do I have to prove in order to recover?

-- In Pennsylvania, you must prove the following: That there was a doctor patient relationship That the doctor’s actions or omissions fell below the applicable standard of care That as a result, the patient suffered an injury
+- In Pennsylvania, you must prove the following: there was a doctor patient relationship, the doctor’s actions or omissions fell below the applicable standard of care and as a result, the patient suffered an injury.

 - What is the standard of care and how do I know if my doctor’s actions fell below it?

 - The “standard of care” imposes a duty on the doctor to exercise the same degree of knowledge, skill and care as normally exercised by other doctors in the same field.
-So, for example, an orthopedic surgeon would be held to the standard of care of other orthopedic surgeons.
-A family physician would be held to the standard of care of other family physicians.
+For example, an orthopedic surgeon would be held to the standard of care of other orthopedic surgeons.
 Often, the most contentious issue in medical malpractice claims is whether the physician fell below the applicable standard of care.
 This requires testimony from other doctors in the same field.
-Moreover, in Pennsylvania you cannot even bring a lawsuit for medical malpractice unless you have another doctor supply a written statement (known as a Certificate of Merit) that states it is “reasonably probable” that the defendant-doctor’s actions fell below the standard of care.
-As you can see, medical malpractice is a complex area of the law involving complicated legal issues as well as complicated medical evidence.
-It is especially necessary in this area of the law that you have a knowledgeable, experienced lawyer that you can trust.
+Moreover, in Pennsylvania you cannot bring a medical malpractice lawsuit unless you have another doctor supply a written statement (known as a Certificate of Merit) that states it is “reasonably probable” that the doctor’s actions fell below the standard of care.
+As you can see, medical malpractice is a complex area of the law involving complicated legal and medical evidence.
+It is especially necessary that you have a knowledgeable, experienced lawyer work on your case.
 Our attorneys work closely with doctors to assist us in providing an accurate and thorough evaluation of your case.
 Contact us today for a free consultation.